xrdocs/cloud-scale-networking/_tutorials/2018-02-15-port-assignments-on-ncs5500-platforms.md

 ---
 {% include toc icon="table" title="Port Assignments on NCS5500" %}

+You can find more content related to NCS5500 including routing in VRF, URPF, ACLs, Netflow following this [link](https://xrdocs.io/cloud-scale-networking/tutorials/).

 ## Introduction

 This short post will help understanding how the ports are allocated to NPU for each line card and systems.